Skip to content

 3. Open a pull request; ci.yml validates changed areas.

-6. Confirm demo-bump.yml ran successfully after release.
+5. Confirm demo-bump.yml ran successfully after release when that downstream handoff is needed.

-7. Push a namespaced tag when you want to trigger a specific split mirror:
+6. Push a namespaced tag when you want to trigger a specific split mirror:

 1. core-v* -> split-webentor-core.yml